 If we take nothing else from this appraisal, it is clear that no single hypothesis satisfactorily explains the decline of Red squirrels in Britain; even when taken in concert, there are still some situations that fall outside the explanation.
 Nonetheless, competition for food with Greys, the squirrelpox virus and, to a lesser extent, the way we’ve historically managed our woodland can explain the majority of situations.

 Back in 1932, Russian biologist Georgii Frantsevich Gause published what we now call the “competitive exclusion principle”, or Gause’s Law, based on his experiments with yeast and protozoa.
 This principle states that 'no two species with similar ecological niches can coexist in a stable equilibrium while ecological factors remain constant'.
 In other words, two species that have the same requirements for food and space at the same time, something we call niche overlap, can't live happily together – the more efficient of the two will always outcompete the less efficient.
 The studies to date suggest that there is a 70-80% niche overlap between Red and Grey squirrels and, in short, that Greys are the more efficient of the two species.
+Indeed, in his now famous “Concluding Remarks” paper at the Cold Spring Harbor Symposium on Quantitative Biology in 1957, the eminent ecologist G. Evelyn Hutchinson summed up the situation perfectly, writing:

 We should be careful of “knee-jerk” reactions based on good intentions.
 It is necessary to fully understand the problem first, in order to construct a science-based long-term management plan for the UK’s Red squirrel population.
 After all, it would be ironic to “save” the Red from the Grey, only to drive it back to the brink of extinction in some other way.
 We only hope it is not too late.